Pearson-Higher-Ed/design/c/mobile-assignment-module/v1.0.0-beta.1/index.md

 dependencies:

 tagline: |
-  This component defines the standard visual style for the assignment module screen in REVEL.
+  This component defines the standard visual style for the assignment list screen.
 features:
   - due date
   - assignment title
-  - assignment resources
   - assignment status (completed, not started, in-progress, overdue)
-  - assignment point value
 usage_guidelines: |
-  The assignment module screen is used within ILP to view and access a specific assignment for a particular date.
+  The assignment list screen is used within ILP to view and access specific assignments for a particular course.

 blocks:
 # IOS